PHILO

 HY

-On account of the previous points, some art has become 'baseless'—valued only for how it looks, not what it says.
-But true art is an enigma, questioned and unlocked.
-The enjoyment of art should be entirely subjective, and is nowadays often coerced by environment or popular opinion.
-We want you to feel something beyond the frame—to engage and understand, not just consume.
+We believe the role of a platform like ours is not to tell people what to think, nor pressure them into believing what consitutes good art from bad art, which nowadays is often coerced by environment or popular opinion, but to invite them into the layers of what art can mean.
+We want you to feel something beyond the frame — to engage and understand.
 Once you understand the context, you might connect with it instantly, or you might not form it at all — which is precisely our point.
 As some critic once said, beauty is in the eye of the beholder.

 WHETHER IT’S SOMETHING YOU WANT ON YOUR WALL IS UP TO YOU.